-Horizon Director: Ms McMillan who takes a key leadership role within Horizon and oversees its work with students.
+Horizon Leader: Ms McMillan who takes a key leadership role within Horizon and oversees its work with students.
 She also works closely with the Trust SENCO regarding admissions and consultations to Horizon.
 She also holds a responsibility for staff training with regard to ASC and is a qualified SENCO.

 KS3 Leader: Mrs Finlay oversees KS3 (Years 7 and 8) and the induction of our new Year 7 students into Horizon.

-In addition, Ms Noble, Assistant Headteacher, works very closely with the Leadership team being the line manager of the Horizon team and the direct link to the School Leadership Team.
+In addition, Ms Noble, Deputy Headteacher, line manages the Horizon team and is the direct link to mainstream SEN work and the School Leadership Team.
 She also oversees SEN within the school and works in partnership with the Trust SENCO.

 Finally, Mrs Smith, Horizon Pastoral Leader, also attends leadership meetings.
-Ms Smith oversees aspects of well-being, behaviour and safeguarding working closely with the Horizon Leader and school safeguarding team
+Mrs Smith oversees aspects of well-being, behaviour and safeguarding working closely with the Horizon Leader and school safeguarding team

 Horizon Teaching Team:

-In addition to the three teachers above, there are other teachers based within Horizon and the school SEN team.
+In addition to the teachers above, there are other teachers based within Horizon and the school SEN team.
 The teaching team all have experience in Social and Communicative teaching and learning, and also have mainstream expertise across the subjects of: